CowDogMoo/warpgate/cmd/README.md

 SetBlueprintConfigPath(string) error
 ```

-SetBlueprintConfigPath sets the configuration path for the blueprint
+SetBlueprintConfigPath sets the configuration path for the blueprint.

+**Parameters:**

+blueprintDir: The directory where the blueprint configuration file is located.

+**Returns:**

+error: An error if any issue occurs while setting the configuration path.

 ---